 The best part?

 I spent about $5 (5,55EUR) on both drawers.
-I only bought a scrapbook paper block.
+I only bought one scrapbook paper block for all the DIY drawer organizers.

 Making each box/divider takes just a few minutes.
-Of course if like me, you need over ten of them you might spend a couple hours making them.
+Of course, if like me, you need over ten of them you might spend a couple of hours making them.
 In my opinion, it was the best spent hours ever.

 Another benefit of creating your own drawer dividers is that you make the necessary room for each item or group of items.